Healthdirect Free Australian health advice you can count on.

 Epididymitis is inflammation (swelling) of the epididymis.
 The epididymis is a tightly coiled tube at the back of each testicle that stores sperm while they mature.

-Epididymitis often occurs at the same time as orchitis, which is inflammation of the testes themselves.
+Epididymitis often happens at the same time as orchitis.
+This is an inflammation of the testicles themselves.

 What are the symptoms of epididymitis?

-If you have epididymitis, your testicle will be:
+If you have epididymitis, you may feel sick and have fever.
+Your testicle may be:

 • unusually warm